BrainardLab/PennAnomaloscope/README.md

 02-2025 - Uploaded updated parts list provided by Alexander Gokan.
 02-2025 - Assembly instructions expanded and made consistent with how we are now building these.
+08-2025 - Add ICVS2025 materials in their own directory.
+10-2025 - Add python and arduino direct code provided by Alexander Gokan.